Native Bee Cabins

 Each exhibit is hand-crafted to meet the needs of your space.
 From school yards, to churches, to breweries, the importance of pollinators is easily tied into any space.
 Become a part of the solution and use your space as an opportunity to educate and build awareness around pollinators, while adding an exhibit that is attractive, functional, and educational.

 How does a native bee house work?

 This low-maintenance solution recreates where certain bee species live in nature, such as tunnels made in dead wood by beetles and other boring insects.
 Each bee house provides shelter from the elements and pesky predators.
 In addition, our bee houses provide multiple "homes" for solitary bees in a "neighborhood".

-Each female bee selects a "home" and collects a ball of pollen and nectar that she will place inside the tunnel and lay an egg upon.
+Each female bee selects a "home" and collects a ball of pollen that she will place inside the tunnel and lay an egg upon.
 She then seals off this egg and continues the process until she fills the tunnel.
 Our tunnels are designed to promote the proper ratio of female eggs to male eggs.